 - Clear take-away points should be included that can be translated into clinical practice

-- Content can be translated into different languages.
+- Translate content into different languages.

 Adoption of technology